1twalters01/Conjugat/README.md

 The main database was split up into the order one would learn them.
 Some verbs had an irregular amount of tenses so I used a check to see if the tense was found.
 If not then it ran a for loop until the tense was found.
 I could have done a search starting from the list index that had failed rather than a for loop as the fail case but didn't as it ran relatively fast.
 JSON was created and then loaded into the database.

 ### Account functionality - conjugat/account with 2FA being in conjugat/settings/totp
 This is a fully fleshed out account system with: login and log out functionality that works for both username and email, password reset, registration with email verification and optional totp.
+A fake SSL is created for https requests using pyOpenSSL.
+This was required to get google, facebook and twitter authentication to work in testing.

 There is also google, twitter and facebook authentication using their APIs as an optional second choice for loging in which was added through use of social_django.
 I did not add apple authentication as you need to pay £99/year to access their API and use the functionality.